8 design top tips and 8 mistakes to avoid

 Let’s get psychological for a moment.
 Trust me, it’s important.

-This suggests to the reader that there’s a hierarchy of importance, where a message starts and ends.
-What is most important, and what is less so.
+This suggests to the reader that there’s a hierarchy of importance.
+There is a point where a message starts and ends.
+There is a hierarchy of what is most important and what is less important.

-You need to balance the different elements and consider ‘weight distribution’ for visual stability.
+You also need to balance the different elements and consider ‘weight distribution’ for visual stability.

-In the English language, we read from the top, down and from left to right.
-It’s best to keep to those rules, especially in such a small space.
+In the English language, we read from the top down and from left to right.
+If your audience reads this way too then it’s best to keep to those rules, especially in such a small space.

 HELLO.
 I’M NOT SHOUTING.
 I JUST WANT YOU TO READ THIS.
 IS IT WORKING?

-Or did you feel like I was actually shouting at you?
+Or did you feel like I was shouting at you?

 For example, Arial is a typeface and 12pt Arial Bold is a font.